rbxd/gists/lights-status/README.md

 - Dockerize
 - add tests
 - add admin endpoint
-- list of past blackouts

 DONE
 - add multiple endpoints
 - use memcached as a backend
 - add cooldown (a single failed ping doesn't count as a blackout)
+- list of past blackouts - via RRD graphs